datacentricdesign/iob22/assignments/05-covid-dashboard/step1.md

 ![Assignment 5 - API Countries Result]({{site.baseurl}}/assets/images/assignment5-step1-json.png)

-Note: depending on the web browser, the result will be formated on multiple lines or kept "as raw".
+Note: depending on the web browser, the result is shown on multiple lines or kept "as raw".

 The data is structured in the JavaScript Object Notation  (JSON, pronounced 'Jason') format.
 It is a typical data structure for sharing or storing data on the web.
 It starts and ends with curly brackets `{}`, and it is composed of key/value pairs separated by a colon and a comma between each pair.
 The value can be of the following types: